airalab/robonomics-wiki/docs/en/collators-tips-and-tricks.md

 + Memory - 64GB ECC

-## Easily launching a Robonomics collator
+## Easily launch a Robonomics collator

 You can simply launch a collator directly in the command line to check for errors.
 After that we strongly recommend to launch the Robonomics collator as a service.